Uncertainty Principle and Geometric Condition for the Observability of Schr\"{o}dinger Equations: Notations and Preliminaries

-where $J_\nu$ is the function given in \eqref{Sec2.1.2}.
-The Plancherel theorem for the Hankel transform states that $F_\nu$ extends to an isometric isomorphism of $L^{2}(\mathbb{R}^{+},dx)$ onto itself.
-And the inverse Hankel transform has the symmetric form
+where $J_\nu$ is the Bessel function of the first kind given above.
+The Plancherel theorem for the Hankel transform states that $F_\nu$ extends to an isometric isomorphism of $L^{2}(\mathbb{R}^{+})$ onto itself.
+And the inverse Hankel transform has the symmetric form (see, for example,\cite{N})